-Gallant Huthwaite volunteers joined various British armed forces through two world wars, though majority were recruited into the Nottinghamshire and Derbyshire Regiments of Sherwood Foresters.
-Their Mercian Regimental Memorial proudly stands at Crich, its prominent light house tower visible on the skyline from Huthwaite heights used to regularly flash a reminding signal.
+Gallant Huthwaite volunteers joined various British armed forces through two world wars, although majority were locally recruited into the Nottinghamshire and Derbyshire Regiments of Sherwood Foresters.

 About 10 or 12 of us local lads travelled together to Huthwaite just north of Nottingham.
 When we arrived we had to fill our mattresses with straw and then go down to the stores to collect our battle dress, boots included.
 To this day I can still recall my Army number: 10661666.
 Then we marched along the road to a big school where we had our tea.
 I had never seen such big tins of jam!